JiachengZ01/JiachengZ01.github.io/index.md

 Hi there, I am Jiacheng Zhang, a Ph.D. candidate at [Trustworthy Machine Learning and Reasoning Group (TMLR)](https://github.com/tmlr-group) in the Faculty of Engineering and Information Technology, the University of Melbourne, advised by [Prof. Feng Liu](https://fengliu90.github.io/) and [Prof. Ben Rubinstein](https://www.bipr.net/).
 Before that, I obtained my Honours degree from the University of Sydney, feeling fortunate to learn from [Prof. Tongliang Liu](https://tongliang-liu.github.io/).

 I am passionate about advancing the field of trustworthy machine learning.
-My research interests lie in improving the **Robustness**, **Safety** and **Reliability** of AI systems at all levels, including:
+My research interests lie in improving the **Robustness** and **Safety** of AI systems at all levels, including:
 - Trustworthy alignment for multimodal large language models
 - Robust fine-tuning for pre-trained vision-language models
 - Robust training for vision models